2014 Schedule of Events at Atlantis Casino Resort in Reno, Nevada

 AWARDS: All solo and team OFFICIAL FINISHERS will receive a finisher’s medal at the finish line.
 They will also receive an OFFICIAL FINISHER'S jersey, produced by PACE Sportswear, at the finish line.
 To see the 508 T-shirt designs from 1990 through 2000, plus RAAM T-shirts from 1982 through 1998, click here.

-PERMITS: This event is held under special use permits from the TBA, and is overseen by the TBA.
+PERMITS: This event is held under special use permits from the Nevada Department of Transporttion, and is overseen by the Sheriff's office for each of the six counties through which the event passes.
 (If one of these agencies won’t issue us a permit, this race could be cancelled.
 Please keep that in mind!)

 OFFICIAL CHARITIES: The official charities of The Silver State 508 are the Challenged Athletes Foundation (CAF) and Major Taylor Association.
 Additionally, AdventureCORPS is a member of 1% For The Planet and the Conservation Alliance.
 One of the goals of the race is to raise funds for, and awareness of, these organizations.